StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/2) Hypothesis Testing.md

 ## ANCOVA (Analysis of Covariance):
-Same as ANOVA, but adds control of one or more covariates that my influence dependent variable
+Same as ANOVA, but adds control of one or more covariates that my influence dependent variable<br>
 E.g., Do cholesterol levels differ among patients undergoing different dietary interventions after controlling for age and gender differences?

 # Proportions